k-gafgo/SBD-AIS-Exercise/Exc_9/README.md

 - [ ] Read contents of Meditations `res/meditations.txt` into a slice containing strings
 - [ ] Implement the MapReduce algorithm and all functions required by the `MapReduceInterface`
   - The algorithm should run concurrently --> use go routines!
-  - Filter out all special chars and numericals (RegEx)
+  - Filter out all special chars and numericals (RegEx) in the map-function or before
 - [ ] Your implementation works if it pases all supplied tests in `map_reduce_test.go`
   - Tests can be run with `go test ./mapred`
 - [ ] Once you've finished the implementation, compute the word frequency of the input text